 - Heading options

 Google Keep displays your notes as cards or thumbnails.
-They are microscopic representations of your notes.
+These are microscopic representations of your notes.
 Finding what you’re looking for shouldn’t be difficult.
 The app gives you a full preview of how your notes look.
 You can enlarge the thumbnails to fit your whole screen.
-It looks ugly and accommodates fewer notes on the screen.
+It looks ugly though and accommodates fewer notes on the screen.
 Navigating through those big thumbnails is an unnecessary pain.
 It’s best to keep them small.

 You can search through your handwritten and text notes in Google Keep.
 The app gives you an option to search through specific:

-- Types of notes (lists, images, recording or drawings)
+- Types of notes (lists, images, recordings or drawings)

 - Colours of notes

 However, the app doesn’t highlight the searched terms.
-It is difficult to find search results if you have long notes.
+It is difficult to find search results if you have plenty of notes.
 You will have to navigate through the app looking for what you need.
 In the digital world, this is a lot of manual labour.